ifly7charlie/onglide/readme.md

 ## Running (Docker)

 This repo includes docker commands to launch everything required to run your own competition.

-You should clone the repository, and then configure a file called **.env** to have at least the mapbox access token.
+You should clone the repository, and then configure a file called **.env** to have at least the mapbox access token (https://account.mapbox.com/auth/signup/), the 'URL' for the site and a database password.
 Without this docker compose build will fail to build a valid website

 ```
-NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN=
+MYSQL_PASSWORD=<random string>
+NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN=<access token>
+NEXT_PUBLIC_SITEURL=<url less protocol, eg localhost:3000 or regionals.onglide.com>
 ```

 You can also use it to specify the soaring spot credentials, or you can pass then in through your service provider environment variables.

 ```
 SOARINGSPOT_CLIENT_ID=
 SOARINGSPOT_SECRET=